stm32-rs/stm32h5xx-hal/README.md

 ## Running unit tests

-First, you'll need to install the `aarch64-unknown-linux-gnu` target to run unit tests.
+If you're on a linux host, you can simply run unit tests with:

-If you're on a linux host, you can to run unit tests with `cargo test`.
+    cargo test --target x86_64-unknown-linux-gnu --tests --features stm32h503

 If you're not, you'll need to install [`cross`](https://github.com/cross-rs/cross), which is a cross compilation tool.
 See the `cross` instructions for details of installation and use.
 Once that is installed, using `cross test` will run the unit tests within a docker image.